 Despite all our surface differences—he was a millionaire’s son, a Roman Catholic, a war hero, a Harvard graduate—and I was at the opposite end of almost all of those.
-Nevertheless, we found that we wanted this to be a better country, we both believed in public service, we both were interested in public policy, and we both wanted to see a peaceful world.”
+Nevertheless, we found that we wanted this to be a better country, we both believed in public service, we both were interested in public policy, and we both wanted to see a peaceful world.

 In the 21st century, many of Donald Trump’s critics grumbled that the president was listening too closely to his “kitchen cabinet” and that he was isolating himself from the kinds of highly experienced policy makers who could have given him better advice.

 Writing in Foreign Policy, Dov Zakheim, a one-time deputy director of defense, argued that Trump was relying on “amateurs” rather than on experts.
 The piece, titled “Beware Trump’s Kitchen Cabinet,” claimed that while other presidents have had kitchen cabinets in the past, the Trump presidency had pushed the executive agencies further away than any previous administration.

-“When President Donald Trump has met with, or spoken by phone to, foreign leaders, National Security Advisor Mike Flynn has not always been at hand.
+When President Donald Trump has met with, or spoken by phone to, foreign leaders, National Security Advisor Mike Flynn has not always been at hand.
 But Bannon, the president’s political consigliere; Jared Kushner, the president’s son-in-law; and Steve Miller, Bannon’s deputy and protégé, have always been present.
 They are clearly the policy advisors of last resort, and, presumably, are in a position to invalidate, or for that matter block, any other inputs the president might otherwise have received.